espadrine/sc/doc/Readme.md

 - - -

-Thaddee Tyl, author of Scout Camp.
+Thaddee Tyl, author of ScoutCamp.